-3.10 Re-assembly of the thruster is the reverse of dismantling.
-Seals should be lightly greased to ease assembly; the grease reservoir groove in the front cap and the bush indentations should be filled with grease.
+3.10 Re-assembly of the thruster is the reverse of dismantling; note that the spacer should be fitted before the centre casing.
+0-rings and seals should be lightly greased to ease assembly, the grease reservoir groove in the front cap and the bearing indentations should be filled with grease.